abhimanyusood/techblog/_posts/2022-4-28-decorator-pattern.md

 For this to work, two preconditions are necessary -
 1. ConcreteLogger was earlier plugged into our main system via Logger interface.
 For us to be able to hot-swap ConcreteLogger with the entire chain -  Decorator(ConcreteLogger(x)), the Decorator must be implemeting the Logger interface as well!
 2. In fog, output of first function becomes the input of second function.
 In our case, we'll make the entire ConcreteLogger itself to be the input of Decorator.
 We do this by injecting ConcreteLogger into the constructor of Decorator - i.e. class composition.

-The log() function that the Decorator inherits from Logger interface can first call the log() function of the ConcreteLogger incoming from its own constructor, and then format its output to create the final output.
+The Decorator is now plugged into the main system.
+The main system calls the Decorator's log() function with logMessage as input.
+Please note that the Decorator has inherited this log() function from Logger interface and then implemented it.
+Decorator's log() function first jsonifies the incoming logMessage, and then calls the log() function of the ConcreteLogger (that's incoming via its own constructor) with jsonifiedLogMessage as input, which will basically write jsonifiedLogMessage to that particular log target.